Sinnceree/activity_gasdelivery/README.md

 ---
 * Add more gas stations
 * Probably add a ped animation while trailer is pumping fuel into gas station storage

+# Credits
+---
+* Credit to AstroNaught - I'm using the np-activity boilerplate he made to test the imported functions example.